Imran4424/Machine-Learning-Models/README.md

 In random forest, we will use the later version of Ensemble Learning, which combines multiple decision tree models to improve dataset classification results, improving accuracy and decreasing overfitting compared to a single decision tree.

-We can build Random Forest Classification model using the following steps
+We can build a Random Forest Classification model using the following steps

-1. **Bootstrap Sampling:** Create multiple subsets of training data by randomly selecting samples with replacement.
+1. **Bootstrap Sampling:** Create multiple subsets of training data by randomly selecting samples with replacements.
 2. **Random Forest Construction:** Use the subsets of training data created in Step 1 to create decision trees.
 Each subset is used to train an independent Decision Tree, which uses a random subset of features to split nodes.
 This training process generates results for each model.
 3. **Majority Voting:** The final output is determined by combining classification results of all models through Majority Voting (Most common class).

-Mathematical formula for the Random Forest Classification Model,
+The Mathematical formula for the Random Forest Classification Model,

 $$
 \boldsymbol{\hat{y} = model\{f_1(x), f_2(x),\dotsi,f_T(x)\}}